Melbourne High School: Involvement program

 The school has a program of student-run clubs, societies and special interest groups.
 It is compulsory for new Year 9 students to be involved in some of these groups.
-The school has 54 recognised involvements, groups and societies Some of the major involvements that have been integral in Melbourne High's history are Army Cadets, Air Force Cadets, Chorale, Debating, Instrumental Ensemble and Rowing.
-Other clubs and societies that exist include educationally themed ones such as the Political Interest Group, Astronomy club, IT Programming club, Model United Nations Student Association, Global Issues Education and Heritage Society as well as recreational ones such as The Sentinel (a satire student magazine) and the Railway Interest Group.
+The school has 52 recognised involvements, groups and societies Some of the major involvements that have been integral in Melbourne High's history are Army Cadets, Air Force Cadets, Chorale, Debating, Instrumental Ensembles and Rowing.
+Other clubs and societies that exist include educationally themed ones such as the Political Interest Group, the Commerce Club, Astronomy club, IT Programming club, Model United Nations Student Association, Global Issues Education and Heritage Society as well as recreational ones such as The Sentinel (a satire student magazine) and the Railway Interest Group.
 Students pursuing similar interests may gather together and form a new group of their own, subject to the approval of the school's administration.

-The Political Interest Group has had speakers ranging from former Federal Treasurer Peter Costello, to former Prime Minister Kevin Rudd, former Prime Minister Julia Gillard (at the time, Shadow Health Minister), former Federal Minister Stephen Conroy and annually has Andrew Bolt speak at the school.
-Other clubs have had some major guest speakers, such as the Railway Interest Group having brought in Transport Minister Gabrielle Williams, and the Aviation Club having people from Melbourne Airport.
+The Political Interest Group has had speakers ranging from Federal Treasurer Peter Costello, to Prime Ministers Kevin Rudd and Julia Gillard, Deputy Premier Ben Carroll and Cardinal George Pell.
+Other clubs have had similarly prominent guest speakers, such as the Railway Interest Group having brought in Transport Minister Gabrielle Williams, History club having brought in Premiers Steve Bracks and John Brumby and the Commerce Club having the secretary of the Department of Treasury and Finance (Victoria) and other industry leaders.